Bohutice: History

 The first written mention of Bohutice is from 1253, mentioning a parish church.
 At the beginning of the 14th century, the village belonged to the Vyšehrad Chapter, from which Jindřich of Lipá bought it.
 In the next centuries, lords of Lipá lent it to their vassals.
 In 1535, Jan of Lipá sold Bohutice to Jan Kusý of Mukoděly, and the village became centre of a small estate.

 In 1545, the Anabaptists settled in the village with permission of its owners and remained here until their expulsion in 1622.
 After the Battle of White Mountain, the properties of the Kusý of Mukoděly family were confiscated.
 During the Thirty Years' War in 1619, the village was burned down entirely.
 After the war, Bohutice was donated to the Jesuits.

 The Order of Jesuits was disbanded in 1773, and the Bohutice estate was acquired by Jan Topolanský.
 After his death in 1792, the widow Terezie married Jan Václav Petříček in 1808, after whose death in 1825 the estate passed through the marriage of his daughter Aloisie to the family of Josef Seydl.
 The last owner was Hans Seydl-Neuschel, whose property was confiscated after the end of World War II.

 Economy

 Bohutice is known for viticulture.
-It lies in the Znojemská wine sub-region.
+It lies in the Znojemská wine subregion.
 The first vineyard in Bohutice was founded in 1237.
 About 7 ha of vineyards are in the municipality.
 Mainly St. Laurent and Grüner Veltliner are grown here.

 Bohutice is also known for apricot growing.
 A variety called "Bohutická apricot" or Abricot Surce de Bohutice was bred here.